Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 that supports it, the internal components of Klaw, and how to configure Klaw for high availability.

-### What Problem Does High Availability for Klaw Solve?
+### What problem does High Availability for Klaw solve?

 Before diving into what High Availability is, let's understand why it's crucial for Klaw.
 As Klaw is essential in managing and monitoring